naudigital/proto/naudata/schedules/README.md

 }
 ```

-- credentials: Credentials for authentication.
+- `credentials`: Credentials for authentication.
-- group: The group to set the schedule for.
+- `group`: The group to set the schedule for.
-- schedule: The new schedule for the given group.
+- `schedule`: The new schedule for the given group.

 Response
 ```protobuf